Daughter of Kansas Highway Patrol Trooper raises awareness of the Move Over Law

 “If you were changing a flat tire, you would want someone to move over for you,” said Stanna.

-More than a thousand people have shared her post online.
+More than a 1,000 people have shared her post online.
 Stanna said she hopes it makes a difference.

 “You can replace metal, but you can’t replace a person, honestly,” said Stanna.